-Units and Dimensions: Physical quantities, Units - fundamental and derived units, systems of units (FPS, CGS, MKS and SI units), Dimensions and dimensional formulae of physical quantities, Dimensional equations and principle of homogeneity, applications to conversion from one system of units to another, checking the correctness of physical relations and derivation of simple physical relations, limitations of dimensional analysis, Error in measurement, random and systematic errors, Application of units and dimensions in measuring length, diameter, Circumference, volume, surface area etc. of metallic and non metallic blocks, wires, pipes etc (at least two each).
+Units and Dimensions: Units - fundamental and derived units, systems of units (FPS, CGS, MKS and SI units), dimensional formulae of physical quantities, Dimensional equations and principle of homogeneity, applications to conversion from one system of units to another, checking the correctness of physical relations and derivation of simple physical relations, Error in measurement, random and systematic errors, Application of units and dimensions in measuring length, diameter, Circumference, volume, surface area etc. of metallic and non-metallic blocks, wires, pipes etc (at least two each).

-Force and Motion: Scalar and vector quantities - examples, addition and multiplication (scalar product and vector product) of vectors, Force, resolution and composition of forces: resultant, parallelogram law of forces, equilibrium of forces, Newton's Laws of motion: concept of momentum, Newton's laws of motion and their engineering applications, derivation of force equation from Newton's second law of motion; conservation of momentum, impulse.
-Simple numerical problems, Circular motion: angular displacement, angular velocity and angular acceleration, Relation between linear and angular variables (velocity and acceleration), and their applications, Simple Harmonic Motion(SHM): definition, expression for displacement, velocity, acceleration, time period, frequency in S.H.M., Free, forced and resonant vibrations with examples, Acoustics of buildings - reverberation, reverberation time, echo, noise, coefficient of absorption of sound, methods to control reverberation time and their applications, Ultrasonics - production (magnetostriction and piezoelectric methods) and their engineering and medical applications.
+Force and Motion: Scalar and vector quantities - examples, addition and multiplication (scalar product and vector product) of vectors, Force, resolution and composition of forces: resultant, parallelogram law of forces, Newton's laws of motion and their engineering applications, derivation of force equation from Newton's second law of motion; conservation of momentum, impulse.
+Simple numerical problems, Circular motion: angular displacement, angular velocity and angular acceleration, Relation between linear and angular variables (velocity and acceleration), Centripetal force (derivation) and centrifugal force with their applications.